opencypher/morpheus/README.md

 #### Next steps

-- How to use CAPS in [Apache Zeppelin](https://github.com/neo-technology/cypher-for-apache-spark/wiki/Use-CAPS-in-a-Zeppelin-notebook)
+- How to use CAPS in [Apache Zeppelin](https://github.com/opencypher/cypher-for-apache-spark/wiki/Use-CAPS-in-a-Zeppelin-notebook)
+- Look at and contribute to the [Wiki](https://github.com/opencypher/cypher-for-apache-spark/wiki)
 <!-- TODO: Multiple graphs example -->
 <!-- TODO: Steps needed to run the demo with toy data -->
 <!-- TODO: WIKI article that demonstrates a more realistic use case with HDFS data source -->